List of CSI: Miami episodes

-The following is a list of episodes made from the CBS television series, CSI: Miami.
+This is an episode list for the American police procedural television series CSI: Miami, which premiered on CBS on September 23, 2002.

 The first three seasons of CSI: Miami consisted of 24 episodes each, while season four has 25 episodes.
-The fifth season once again consisted of 24 episodes, while the sixth season only has 21 episodes.
+The fifth season once again consisted of 24 episodes, while the sixth season only has 21 episodes, due to the 2007–08 Writers Guild of America strike.
 The seventh season, like the fourth, has 25 episodes, while the eighth has 24 episodes.
-The ninth season consisted of 22 episodes, and the tenth and final season has 19 episodes.
-A total of 232 original episodes of CSI: Miami were broadcast during the show's ten-season run.
+The ninth season consisted of 22 episodes, and the tenth and final season, which premiered on September 25, 2011, has 19 episodes.